cvanglee/House-Martell/README.md

 You may want to upload another photo to retrieve a new gif and set of correlating text.
 Face++ has many features and can assess for many physical attributes, but we are pulling only age, beauty, and gender to generate text.

+### Notable code snippets

+The code snippet we showed the class is in our main.js file, from lines 470 to 514.
+This snippet displays the text letter by letter, and chat bubble by bubble.

+### Notable blocks to functionality

+Firstly, we had trouble displaying the text letter by letter because we had to accertain that the first line would finish before the second bubble would append to the screen.

+Secondly, our upload image button was difficult to style.
+We basically could not, so we created an inviable input div for the image under the upload button.
+This guaranteed both functionality and asthetics.

 ## Deployment

 This site is accessible by https://giphy-to-me.herokuapp.com/index.html.
 Our GitHub repository is https://github.com/cvanglee/House-Martell.